Angelszm/labs/README.md

 ## Improvements
-- Right now, only 2/3 days and don't have time to check on counter application
 - Need to use module for our terraform resources
 - Will use more workspace and variables to create same configuration with only one line
 - If I have more time and then will give more re-arrange for my current files and all in one the whole configuration.